Text.PositionOfAny

 Description

-The Text.PositionOfAny functions finds the location of any character from a designated list of characters that appears within a specific text string.
-It can be tailored with an optional parameter, ‘occurrence’, to determine the position of the specific instance to return.
+The Text.PositionOfAny function locates the position of any character from a specified list within a given text string.
+You can customize its behavior with an optional ‘occurrence’ parameter to find the first, last, or all instances of the characters.

 Examples

 Consider this phrase: “You like guacamole”.
-Let’s say you’re intrigued to pinpoint the position of the first appearance of the letter “e”.
-You can use this formula to help:
+Let’s say you want to find the first appearance of the letter “e”.
+You can use this formula:

 Text.PositionOfAny( "You like guacamole", { "e" } ) // Output: 7

-The outcome shows that the first “e” appears at the seventh index position in the string.
+This shows that the first “e” appears at the seventh position in the string.

-Suppose you want to determine the position of the first occurrence of either the letter “e” or “u”.
-The Text.PositionOfAny function comes in handy for such requirements, as illustrated below:
+Suppose you want to find the first occurrence of either the letter “e” or “u”.
+Here’s how Text.PositionOfAny can help:

 Text.PositionOfAny( "You like guacamole", { "e", "u" } ) // Output: 2